snuffop/Oxide-default/Area/Joyent/20251020131216--sysops-planning-meeting.md

 #### 2025 07 21

-- additional work for us to vaildate Networking inteface up down on a switch to vaildate if they need to be addressed by networking.
+- additional work for us to validate Networking interface up down on a switch to validate if they need to be addressed by networking.

 #### 2025 07 07